OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 #### Reverse Engineering and Static Analysis

 - [Androguard](https://github.com/androguard/androguard) - Androguard is a python based tool, which can use to disassemble and  decompile android apps.
-- [Android Debug Bridge - adb](https://developer.android.com/studio/command-line/adb.html) - Android Debug Bridge (adbis a versatile command line tool that lets you communicate with an emulator instance or connected Android device.
+- [Android Debug Bridge - adb](https://developer.android.com/studio/command-line/adb.html) - Android Debug Bridge (adb is a versatile command line tool that lets you communicate with an emulator instance or connected Android device.
 - [APKInspector](https://github.com/honeynet/apkinspector/) - APKinspector is a powerful GUI tool for analysts to analyze the Android applications.
 - [APKTool](http://ibotpeaches.github.io/Apktool/) - A tool for reverse engineering 3rd party, closed, binary Android apps.
 It can decode resources to nearly original form and rebuild them after making some modifications.
 - [android-classyshark](https://github.com/google/android-classyshark) - ClassyShark is a standalone binary inspection tool for Android developers.